paontv/Difficulty_Sandbox/README.md

-This mod is a pseudo add of sandbox mode.
+This mod adds "sandbox" to the difficulty.

 ———————————
 credit